MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Development/App_dev.md

 This page compiles resources on Windows application development to help you get started developing applications for Windows IoT Enterprise devices.

 Developing applications for Windows IoT Enterprise devices is much like developing for Windows Client devices.
 The same applications built for Windows Client run on Windows IoT Enterprise without any modifications.
-The difference between developing applications for Windows IoT Enterprise and Windows Desktop is the extra consideration that should be taken for any [Windows IoT customization or lockdown policies](../Customize/customize-overview.md) applied to the device.
+The difference between developing applications for Windows IoT Enterprise and Windows Desktop is the extra consideration that should be taken for the hardware you deploy your application to, and any [Windows IoT customization or lockdown policies](../Customize/customize-overview.md) applied to the device.

 ## Set Up your Environment